UPDATE:

-If our assumptions are correct, and we hope they are, a big congratulations to the iconic Stone Pony in Asbury Park for becoming the 39th addition to the New Jersey Historic Wooden Village Keepsake collection.
+Our assumptions are correct, and a big congratulations to the iconic Stone Pony in Asbury Park for becoming the 39th addition to the New Jersey Historic Wooden Village Keepsake collection.
 These wood-on-art keepsakes are limited edition productions made by the world-famous Cat’s Meow Village in Wooster, Ohio.
-An artist’s rendering will be on the front, and the venue’s history will be on the back.
-You put it on a shelf and stare at it all day!
-But we have an issue.
-What should be added to the two venue signs?
-Enter the contest to decide what makes the marquee.
-You might even win one of the keepsakes from the inaugural run.

-Here’s how our artist rendering is coming along……. think it captures the essence of this iconic Jersey music venue?
+Here’s how our artist rendering came out……. think it captures the essence of this iconic Jersey music venue?
 The front is a collection of historic performances and moments and the back will include the overall history of the Asbury Park icon.
 If successful, more Asbury Park collectible keepsakes may be in the works for the beloved “Asbury on the Shore!”

 The Stone Pony, located in Asbury Park, New Jersey, is one of the most iconic music venues in the United States.
 It opened its doors in 1974, during a period when Asbury Park was known for its vibrant nightlife and thriving local music scene synonymous with the “Asbury Sound,” a unique blend of rock, rhythm and blues, and soul that defined the local music culture.